-UK Link Users are required to comply with this Annex and the Existing UK Link Manual in respect of, and as a condition of, access to and use of UK Link.
+UK Link Users shall comply with this Annex and the Existing UK Link Manual in respect of, and as a condition of, access to and use of UK Link.

 External UK Link Users

 The CDSP may permit persons (other than UNC Parties), within any of the categories set out in paragraph 2.2.2, to have access to and use of UK Link.